UCAS code

 What sectors can you work in with a politics degree?

-Many of our politics graduates go into people-focused roles, or in roles that allow them to do research, shape social policies or bring about social change.
+Many of our politics graduates go into people-focused roles, or bring their understanding of political theory to roles in research, shaping social policy or bringing about social change.

 Areas you could go into include: